Do Kids Really Need Vitamins?

 There are some instances in which your pediatrician may recommend a daily vitamin.
 Exclusively breastfed babies should take a vitamin D supplement through 12 months of age to ensure they are getting 400 international units of vitamin D a day.
 Liquid vitamin D formulations for infants are available over the counter in the baby section of most grocery stores.

-Once breastfed babies start on solid foods around six months of age they will need iron-fortified meals at least twice a day.
-This can be in the form of iron-fortified cereals, high-iron pureed vegetables or meats.
-Both vitamin D and iron are added to formula, so formula fed babies do not need these supplementations.
-Premature babies, whether breast or formula fed, have larger requirements and often need vitamins added to their diets.
+Once breastfed babies start on solid foods (around six months of age) they will need iron-fortified meals at least twice a day.
+Good choices are iron-fortified cereals, high-iron pureed vegetables or meats.
+Vitamin D and iron are added to infant formula which means that formula-fed babies do not need vitamin D or iron supplementation.
+Whether breast or formula-fed, premature babies have more extensive nutritional requirements and often need vitamins added to their diets.

 Speak with your pediatrician about the need for a daily vitamin if your child has limited vegetable and fruit intake, is on a special or restricted diet or has a chronic illness.
 Children who are lactose intolerant may need to supplement their diets with extra calcium and vitamin D. Children who eat a vegan diet (no meat, eggs, or dairy) might require additional B12 and vitamin D. There are several different forms of vitamins available for children who are not able to swallow pills, including liquid and chewable forms.